Competition details

 How do I submit entries into the portfolio prize?

-The format of the portfolio prize was revised in 2022.
-To make an entry into the Portfolio Prize, the entrant must now submit a contact sheet showing a group of six images with a shared theme that would otherwise relate to the other categories.
+To make an entry into the Portfolio Prize, the entrant must submit a contact sheet showing a group of six images with a shared theme that would otherwise relate to the other categories.
 The theme is the photographer’s choice and must be articulated in the entry notes.
 Themes may include (but are not limited to) environmental messaging, biological grouping, style of photography, photojournalism or simply shared aesthetic.

 A photographer may choose to enter an image as part of a Portfolio and as an individual submission in a different category.